-Before you tag anybody that you want to tag, make sure they know you, and you have a good relationship with them.
+Before you tag anybody you want to tag, make sure they know you and have a good relationship with them.
 If they trust you, and you trust them, this will put you on the safe side of Facebook jail.

 ● Know the Website

-● Sending Too Many Friend Request Is Not Good
+● Sending Too Many Friend Requests Is Not Good

 ● Information Balance

 You need to make your Facebook account filled with all the details about you so that the Facebook algorithm will think of your account as a still breathing one.
 Don’t leave your account dead without any information to support that you are an actual human being with a Facebook account.

 Our algorithm will see the account as a fake backup account because there is always a lack of information on the Facebook detail in the fake accounts.
 This will be a red flag for Facebook.